SaraIsachari/K2View-Academy/academy/Training_Level_1/99_Broadway/02_broadway_training_syllabus.md

 #### **DAY 1 – Afternoon**

-- Building a Simple flow
+- Building a simple flow
   - Creating a simple flow that selects data from a DB table and creates a JSON file based on the selected DB records:
     - Adding Stages and Actors
     - Linking between Stages